Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Januari 2025 06.22.11 UTC
+- WIB: Rabu, 29 Januari 2025 08.47.49 UTC
-- WITA: Rabu, 29 Januari 2025 07.22.11 UTC
+- WITA: Rabu, 29 Januari 2025 09.47.49 UTC
-- WIT: Rabu, 29 Januari 2025 08.22.11 UTC
+- WIT: Rabu, 29 Januari 2025 10.47.49 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: nature
+Kategori: funny